-Not sure who was more excited, the big kids in the front or the little kids in the back, as we drove to our tent cabin in the woods.
-We were greeted by a tiny timber cabin, not dissimilar to what you see in the American classic movie, Bigfoot (Harry and the Hendersons).
+I'm not sure who was more excited – the big kids in the front or the little kids in the back – as we drove to our accommodation in the woods.
+We were greeted by a tiny timber cabin, not dissimilar to the one you see in the American classic Bigfoot movie, Harry and the Hendersons.

-While the cabins only look reasonably small from the outside, they are big enough for everything that we needed and especially when you're spending most of the time outdoors hiking and exploring anyway.
-There was enough room for the four of us and all our bags and we were able to still fit Jasper's travel cot in.
+While the cabins only look reasonably small from the outside, they were big enough for everything that we needed – especially since you'll be spending most of the time hiking and exploring outdoors anyway.
+There was plenty room for the four of us and all our bags, plus we were able to still fit Jasper's travel cot in.

-There was no power or wi-fi available, (allowing for us to have a welcome digital detox for two days) and the only alarm clock available is the resident woodpeckers which noisily appear each morning and the busy squirrels fossicking around for food.
+There was no power or Wi-Fi available, (allowing us to have a welcome digital detox for two days) and the only alarm clock available is the resident woodpeckers, who noisily appear each morning, and the busy squirrels fossicking around for food.

-As the night fell, we headed back to our cabin and tucked the kids in bed and sat around our own campfire watching the ‘wild animals of the night’ shyly appear from the woods, including deer and raccoons!
+As the night fell, we headed back to our cabin and tucked the kids into bed and sat around our own campfire watching the ‘wild animals of the night’ shyly appear from the woods, including deer and raccoons.